-- 5 However, surprisingly, numerical modelling has also shown that such shore-parallel supra-tidal deposits are not from the sub-tidal zone as previously hypothesized, but are rather a product of reworking of mostly supra-tidal deposited sand close to the intertidal zone.
-Considering that the sand reworked into a depositional ridge is already from the supra-tidal zone (thus, potentially available for transport), the question arises whether this mechanism can be genuinely considered a new source for dune growth.
-To be considered as a new source, the supra-tidal zone of the sand flat should not act as a primary source, - 10 as hypothesized by Wijnberg et al. (2017).
-Although the elevation stability of most of the supra-tidal zone of the sand flat, together with no growth trend related to the depositional ridge, hints at such possibility, the main process that might lead to such limitation of the zone to act as a sediment source remains unclear.
-Galiforni-Silva et al. (2018) shows that spatial variation in groundwater depth along the sand flat induces variations in sediment supply to the dunes, which may lead to an overall limitation of the sand flat to act as a source in the long-term.
-Hoonhout and de Vries (2017) suggested that in a mega- - 15 nourishment setting, wind transport would lead to a sorting process of the sediments at the beach surface that, within a certain period of time, would induce an armouring effect that could reduce the potential of the sediment surface to act as a sediment source.
+However, surprisingly, numerical modelling has also shown that such shore-parallel supratidal deposits are not from the subtidal zone as previously hypothesised but are rather a product of reworking of mostly supratidal-deposited sand close to the intertidal zone.
+Considering that the sand reworked into a depositional ridge is already from the supratidal zone (thus, potentially available for transport), the question arises whether this mechanism can be genuinely considered a new source for dune growth.
+To be considered as a new source, the supratidal zone of the sand flat should not act as a primary source, as hypothesised by Wijnberg et al. (2017).
+Although the elevation stability of most of the supratidal zone of the sand flat, together with no growth trend related to the depositional ridge, hints at such possibility, the main process that might lead to such limitation of the zone to act as a sediment source remains unclear.
+Galiforni-Silva et al. (2018) showed that spatial variation in groundwater depth along the sand flat induces variations in sediment supply to the dunes, which may lead to an overall limitation of the sand flat to act as a source in the long-term.
+Hoonhout and de Vries (2017) suggested that in a mega-nourishment setting, wind transport would lead to a sorting process of the sediments at the beach surface that, within a certain period of time, would induce an armouring effect that could reduce the potential of the sediment surface to act as a sediment source.
 Considering that large parts of the sand flat remain exposed most of the time, there is a possibility of armouring effects reducing the capacity of the flat to serve as a sediment source.
-Although possible, to what extent the armouring effect does also occur in a sand flat setting and what effect this has on the sediment transport towards the dunes remains for further research. - 20 On coastlines away from inlets, storm surges tend to reach the dune toe, erode the sediment and transport it towards the sub-tidal zone via a strong undertow current (Aagaard, 2014; Guannel and Özkan Haller, 2014).
-For sand flats, this mechanism holds at the start of the event, before sufficient levels for inundation.
-After inundation, the undertow weakens, and sediment eroded from the upper beach is transported onto the sand flat instead of seaward, being deposited mainly by deceleration of a wave-driven flow, creating a shore-parallel depositional ridge onto the sand flats on areas that are not reworked by the sea in a - 25 daily basis.
-The fresh reworked and deposited sand further inland tend to be less affected by surface moisture variations induced by tide movements and, therefore, are more prone to synchronise with energetic wind events that are capable of transferring this sand to the dunes.
+Although possible, to what extent the armouring effect does also occur in a sand flat setting and what effect this has on the sediment transport towards the dunes remains for further research.